-5.4.1 The only landscape resource change during the site clearance work is the loss of scrubland.
+5.4.1 Landscape resource changes during the site clearance work comprises of the loss of scrubland.
 As the construction progress, more vegetation and shrubs will be cleared, which will be followed by planting works.

 5.5 Archaeology (Watching Brief)